 Related to this, you can also learn about background check reports and how to obtain one.

-Locate Criminal Records in Lake County Ohio via the Clerk of Courts
+Searching Criminal Records in Lake County Ohio via the Clerk of Courts

 To search for Lake County criminal records with the Court of Common Pleas, you can use the Clerk of Courts eServices Tool.2 The Court of Common Pleas has jurisdiction over criminal felony cases.
 These are serious crimes that are typically accompanied by a prison sentence.